-The Recharge plug-in S90 variants achieve an all-electric driving range of up to 36.7 miles, assuming you limit yourself to the car's 'Pure' all-EV mode.
-As for the WLTP fuel and CO2 stats, well the figures are up to 148.7mpg and 44g/km.
+The Recharge plug-in S90 variants achieve an EAER-rated all-electric driving range of between 31.7 and 54.7 miles, assuming you limit yourself to the car's 'Pure' all-EV mode.
+As for the WLTP fuel and CO2 stats, well the figures are up to 104.6mpg and between 19 and 61g/km.
 As with any plug-in hybrid, there's little point in purchase unless you establish a regular recharging regime for the battery pack, which in this case is 11.6kWh in size.
 Customers will be able to buy a wallbox from Volvo that will charge their cars on 16-amp power in about two and a half hours.
 If you're out and about and find a 10-amp pubic charging point, the charging time will be slightly longer - three and a half hours - while connecting up to a normal domestic three-pin 6-amp supply will take six hours.

 The important thing of course, is that the government believes the fantasy-land CO2 stats, so business users will be able to write down as much as 100% of the cost of an S90 T8 against their tax liability.
-And a 40% tax payer could be driving this variant while incurring a BIK tax bill of no more than around £100 a month.
+And thanks to a BiK rating of 7%, a 40% tax payer could be driving this variant while incurring a BIK tax bill of no more than around £100 a month.
 If you're a business buyer browsing in this segment, these are figures that'll reward a bit of thought if you're just about to blindly sign on the dotted line for a conventional six cylinder diesel model from a rival brand.